fixm-ccb/fixm-user-manual-4.3.0/docs/general-guidance/deprecated/vertical-distances.md

 <fb:altitude uom="M">3500.1</fb:altitude>
 ```

-> [!NOTE]
-> **Note to implementers:** FIXM supports multiple units of measure.
+!> **Note to implementers:** FIXM supports multiple units of measure.
 When exchanging information in FIXM format, please ensure the recipient of your data can accept information using the units you provide.